 I registered for the race, but now I can’t run.
 May I get a refund?

-- Runners can get full race credit one month before the event.
-Between one month and two weeks, you can cancel for a 50% race credit.
-In the final two weeks leading up to the event, there are no refunds/race credits/ or transfers to other runners or other races allowed.
+- Runners can get full race credit for a future Blaze Trails event, one month before the race.
+You can cancel for a 50% race credit between one month and two weeks.
+In the final two weeks leading up to the event, no refunds/race credits/ or transfers to other runners or races are allowed.
 No exceptions.

-- Yes, you or a friend can pick up the bib and shirt during packet pickup.
+- You or a friend can pick up the bib and shirt during packet pickup.
 However, we will not mail race shirts, nor will we provide finisher medals to anyone who did not attend the event.

 May I change the distance I am running?

-- Yes, we allow people to change distances up to three days before the race, as long as the distance has not sold out.
+- Yes, we allow people to change distances up to three days before the race if the distance has not sold out.
 Go to your email confirmation and click on “Edit Order.”
 You can also log into your Ultrasignup account > Registration History and select “Edit” for your race.

 How do I fix an error on my registration?